 Compulsively, as a hardware enthusiast, I'm forced to provide you with details about my current computer, so you can check out the parts list here.
 The GPU was bought towards the tail-end of the graphics card shortage, hence the outrageous price.
 It is what it is

 A little while back, I decided to make my data hoarding & self-hosting interest official by building a home server.
 I'm a bit of a hoarder when it comes to movies, TV, music, and game installers, so having a (relative to my current PC) huge NAS is very exciting.
 Setting it up hasn't been an easy process though, and BTRFS can often leave me dazed and confused when I have to go back for some sysadmin work.
 That having been said, everything just works for every day usage and it's a joy to have.
 Anyway, obligatory parts list.
-It was designed with future upgrades in mind (RAM, more storage)
+It was designed with future upgrades in mind (another stick of RAM, more storage)

 My Codeberg is here, with all of my open source projects: @alpha-tango-kilo